 OVERVIEW: This fund was created as the charitable arm of one of the biggest music festivals in the Southeast.
-Areas of funding are the arts, education and educational sustainability, especially in the Manchester, Tennessee, area.
+Funding priorities include the arts, education and educational sustainability, especially in the Manchester, Tennessee, area.

 FUNDING AREAS: The arts, education, environmental sustainability.

 PROFILE: Every summer, the Bonnaroo Music and Arts Festival takes over Manchester, Tennessee.
 Music lovers camp in hundreds of acres of Tennessee nature to watch over 100 performances on more than 10 stages, including bands, comedy acts and even a silent disco.
 As a charitable arm of all this, festival organizers put together the Bonnaroo Works Fund (BWF) in 2009.
 This fund is administered by the Community Foundation of Middle Tennessee, and supports local, regional and national groups.
 It seeks to make “communities healthy in areas of the arts, education, and environmental sustainability.”

-BWF is funded by ticket sales, ticket add-ons, a silent auction and other fundraising efforts.
+BWF is funded by ticket sales, ticket add-ons, a silent auction, and other fundraising efforts.
 Local community groups send volunteers to the popular concession booths to raise funds.
 A portion of the sales of these concessions is donated back to the organizations that staff these booths.
-In this way, it's given over $2 million to help groups like the Manchester Arts Center and Keep Coffee County Beautiful.
+In this way, it has given over $2 million to help groups like the Manchester Arts Center and Keep Coffee County Beautiful.
 Proceeds for Root for Roo, the Bonnaroo 5K Run, the Les Paul Spirit Awards and the pre-Bonnaroo event at Peter Nappi in Nashville all facilitate grant funding as well.

 Grant recipients are allowed to apply every year for new funding.
 However, BWF has been looking for new applications that promise innovative approaches that align with its core mission.
 Most grants are between $1,000 and $10,000.